ferustigris/battleship/README.md

-Battleship is based on kivy framework.
+Battleship is popular 2D game.

 Is based on kivy framework: http://kivy.org